top of page

 Lori Eberhard, Treasurer

 Lori Eberhard is originally from northeast Iowa and is a graduate of the University of Northern Iowa with a degree in natural history interpretation.
 She is currently the Park Manager at George Wyth State Park in Waterloo and has held that position for over 20 years.
 Lori started with Iowa DNR in State Parks at Lacey Keosaqua State Park in southeast Iowa.
-She has been involved with IWINR for 22 years and 11 of those years as the life appointed treasurer (and has not been booted from the position yet).
+She has been involved with IWINR for over 20 years and most of those years as the life appointed treasurer (and has not been booted from the position yet).
 Lori helped bring Outdoor Journey for Girls to the eastern half of the state at Hickory Hills Park, which is managed by Black Hawk County Conservation.
-This has been a great partnership.
+She is currently the Outdoor Journey for Girls Coordinator.
 In her spare time she enjoys traveling anywhere, hanging out with friends and family, campfires, and trying new recipes on her pellet grill.